ryanyick0201/CSCI3100-MiniTwitter/readme.txt

     socket events:

+    'reqChatted'
+        From client to server
+        sent with username
+        Response by server:
+        1) fetch chatted of that username
+        2) emit 'chattedUser' back to that socket with array of chatted user (same as below)

     'joinRoom'
         From client to server:
         sent with usernamePair (['sender', 'receiver'])

         Response by server:
+        0) update all global variables and inRoomFlag
         1) find the userId of the usernamePair
         2) see if a room currently exist between the users, open room if not
         3) join the client to the room